Insight - Retirees' target date funds making hedge fund style bets

 A hedge-fund style can be more expensive and riskier than just buying stocks and bonds, and workers may not fully realise their exposure, retirement consultants said.
 On the other hand, they can act as a shock absorber to events like the 2008 financial crisis.

-Target-date funds, where some of these strategies are being used, have more than doubled their assets to $701 billion (448.85 billion pounds) since 2010, according to Morningstar.
+Target-date funds, where some of these strategies are being used, have more than doubled their assets to $701 billion since 2010, according to Morningstar.
 U.S. legislation in 2006 allowed employers to automatically enroll employees into these funds, a default feature that has spurred asset growth.

 In a target-date fund, retirement savers choose or are placed in a fund based on their expected retirement year and the portfolio adjusts its mix of assets, which traditionally were stocks and bonds, to become less risky over time.